fbgallet/roam-extension-speech-to-roam/README.md

 ### Speak directly to an AI Assistant (OpenAI GPT models)

 - ask any question, rephrasing, completion, translation!
 Feel free to specify the expected format of the response (its length, style, etc.).
-- assistant response is inserted as last child of prompt block (current limitation: the answer is only one long block)
+- assistant response is inserted as child of prompt block (by default, the answer is splitted in as many blocks as it contains paragraphs.
+There is an option to always limit the response to a block.)
-- you can easily **provide context by selecting some block(s)** in the page or right sidebar.
-You can use it to extend a conversation, ask a question about any content, request a summary or translation, and so on. 🚀
+- you can easily **provide context by selecting some block(s) or place the cursor in any block** in the page or right sidebar.
+You can use it to extend a conversation, ask a question about any content, request a summary or translation, and so on. 🚀 The selection can be done before recording or updated just before sending the transcription to the GPT model.
+The block content of the initial focused block provide the initial context if no selection is made subsequently.
+As for simple transcription, the focused block right before completion is the target where your prompt and the answer will be inserted.
 - the context provided by selected blocks is handled with the following instructions:

   > _"Here is the context or content to which you must refer to respond to the user's prompt, to which the user can refer to as 'this', 'that', 'this block', 'these blocks', 'the selected blocks' or 'what is selected' among other possibilities.
 The 9-characters code between parentheses represents the reference to the block containing the copied text.
 In your response, you can also refer to it if asked, using the following syntax `[*](((9-characters code)))`.
 Here is the content in question:\n"_